-- The bedrock is sedimentary (limestone or siltstone) with open joints and visible bedding planes (dipping towards the highway at approximately 40°) (Photo 1).
+- The bedrock is sedimentary (limestone or siltstone) with open joints and visible bedding planes (dipping towards the highway at approximately 40°).
 There is the potential for sliding failure but unlikely to rebound onto the road. - The ditch is relatively flat and rockfall debris (up to boulders in size) were observed in the ditch.
-The larger debris (boulders) were observed during the 2020 inspection (Photo 2). - Fresh (i.e., unweathered) rockfall debris (up to 0.70 m x 0.30 m x 0.50 m) were noted in the ditch, suggesting rockfalls are ongoing.
-Multiple rocks with open fractures were noted at the brow of the rock slope. - No significant changes were observed at the site during the 2022 inspection.
+The larger debris (boulders) were observed during the 2020 inspection. - Fresh (i.e., unweathered) rockfall debris (up 1 m) were noted in the ditch, suggesting rockfalls are ongoing.
+Multiple rocks with open fractures were noted at the brow of the rock slope. - No significant changes were observed at the site during the 2024 inspection.